 Yes!
 Google voice search has gained popularity because people are a little bit lax when it comes to expending the energy to use a keyword search.
 On the other hand, it is just the nature of Google’s never-ending attempt to allow people to use the Internet with greater ease.
 Semantic search is also an element that inspires people to search with familiar conversational phrases and long-tail keywords.

 Add to that the fact that millions of people choose to search the Internet with their mobile device.
 Today’s software and technology wants to get information into the hands of people quickly, and without having to type.
-As such, as much as 20% of all searches conducted now are through voice applications on mobile devices.
+As such, as much as 20% of all searches conducted now are through voice search applications on mobile devices.
 It will only be a matter of years before the percentage edges up around 50%.
 Of course, Google is already rewarding responsive websites.
 These are designs that respond equally well to a search on any type of mobile device or laptop.

 As such, your company can plan ahead to attract and convert more traffic by planning your keyword strategy.
 Of course, content matters.
 It should always be relevant, informative, and that which people are willing to share.
 Each page’s content should be relative to its subject matter.
 Blogs are a great way to add additional content and to establish authority.
 Consider the following practices to make sure your content remains primed for voice search:

 1. Optimize your site content for normal conversational search patterns.

 This means including content that is both specific and intuitive.
 More specific questions tend to lead to more specific answers.
 It’s the same in life.
 This is where long-tail keywords and conversational/specific questions come into play.
 It will take some honest research on your behalf, but it will be time well spent on your end.
 You may want to create a “frequently asked questions”, FAQs, page for reference.

 It was the release of Google’s Hummingbird algorithm that moved the world closer to latent semantic indexing.
 This type of content will include any content/information relative to the original keyword theme.
 Google ranks this type of content higher.